Grounding + Becoming

 I Like You As You Are

 This episode is food for the soul.
 I find it deeply resonant with my image of spiritual direction.
-It is my favorite podcast episode of 2020.
+It was my favorite podcast episode of 2020.